The Escalating World of Aquaculture

 Aquaculture is the breeding and harvesting of plants and animals in water.
 It can take place in natural bodies of water such as ponds, lakes, and marshland as well as brackish water and the ocean.
 Aquaculture can also be conducted in man-made water vessels (or equipment) such as tanks which are commonly found in fish hatcheries.

-Aquaculture is commonly referred to as fish farming and is what you purchase at your local grocer when you pick up farm-raised salmon.
+Aquaculture is commonly referred to as fish farming and produces the farm-raised salmon that you purchase from your local grocery store.

 Typical species that are found in aquacultural systems include oysters, salmon, trout, hard and soft-shell clams, and other shellfish.